Brainwoders Facebook

 Post-Flight Duties

-• Disembarking: Ensure passengers disembark safely and check for any left luggage or suspicious items.
+• Disembarking: Help the passengers alight safely and to conduct searches for any left behind items or anything that looked suspicious.

 Communication and Coordination

-• Liaison with Flight Deck: Maintain communication with the cockpit crew regarding passenger needs and safety updates.
+• Liaison with Flight Deck: Endeavour to keep updating the cockpit crew regarding passenger status needs and safety issues.

 Difference Between Cabin Crew & Air Hostess